richardbatstone/mercury_server/README.md

 # mercury_server

-This is a wrapper for Postlights Mercury-parser (https://github.com/postlight/mercury-parser) which exposes the parser in a simple API.
+This is a wrapper for Postlight'ss Mercury-parser (https://github.com/postlight/mercury-parser).
+It exposes the parser in a simple API.
+The intention is to make the parser easily integratable into programming languages other than javascript.

 ## Server